fairlearn/fairlearn/docs/user_guide/assessment.rst

 experience different costs from misclassification.
-For example, in the case of a model predicting a negative outcome (e.g., probability of recidivating) that already disproportionately affects members of minority communities, false positive predictions reflect preexisting disparities in outcomes across minority and majority groups.
+For example, in the case of a model predicting a negative outcome (e.g., probability of recidivating) that already disproportionately affects members of minority communities, false positive predictions reflect pre-existing disparities in outcomes across minority and majority groups.
 Equalized odds further enforces that the accuracy is equally high across all groups, punishing models that only perform well on majority groups.